zenml-io/blog.zenml.io/_posts/2022-08-03-deploy_with_kserve.md

 ### ZenML Model Deployer

-The Model Deployer is the stack component responsible for serving, managing and interacting with models.
-For this demo we are going to register KServe Model Deployer flavor
+The Model Deployer is the stack component responsible for serving, managing, and interacting with models.
+For this demo, we are going to register KServe Model Deployer flavor

 ```bash
 zenml model-deployer register kserve_gke --flavor=kserve \